gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 else's profits when you could start your own studio and earn the full benefit of your labour?

-**Game workers are also particularly lucky that they work in an industry where starting your own game studio, although far from being accessible to everyone, is much easier than, say, starting your own car factory as an auto worker.**
+Game workers are also particularly lucky that they work in an industry where starting your own game studio, although far from being accessible to everyone, is much easier than, say, starting your own car factory as an auto worker.
 Game studios need much less starting capital — no expensive machinery or raw materials are required.

-**The problem with the traditional "startup" model, however, is that it inevitably tends to replicate the worst problems of the existing game industry.** The few founders who are lucky enough to launch a successful business might never need to get a job working for someone else ever again, but it will be at the expense of the workers they hire as employees as their business expands.
+The problem with the traditional "startup" model, however, is that **it inevitably tends to replicate the worst problems of the existing game industry**.
+The few founders who are lucky enough to launch a successful business might never need to get a job working for someone else ever again, but it will be at the expense of the workers they hire as employees as their business expands.
 Their employees will be the ones now working for their